-- 18 This Standard defines recoverable amount as the higher of an asset's or cashgenerating unit's fair value less costs to sell and its value in use.
-Paragraphs 19- 57 set out the requirements for measuring recoverable amount.
-These requirements use the term 'an asset' but apply equally to an individual asset or a cash-generating unit. - 19 It is not always necessary to determine both an asset's fair value less costs to sell and its value in use.
-If either of these amounts exceeds the asset's carrying amount, the asset is not impaired and it is not necessary to estimate the other amount. - 20 It may be possible to determine fair value less costs to sell, even if an asset is not traded in an active market.
-However, sometimes it will not be possible to determine fair value less costs to sell because there is no basis for making a reliable estimate of the amount obtainable from the sale of the asset in an arm's length transaction between knowledgeable and willing parties.
-In this case, the entity may use the asset's value in use as its recoverable amount. - 21 If there is no reason to believe that an asset's value in use materially exceeds its fair value less costs to sell, the asset's fair value less costs to sell may be used as its recoverable amount.
+- This Standard defines recoverable amount as the higher of an asset's or cash-generating unit's fair value less costs of disposal and its value in use.
+Paragraphs 19-57 set out the requirements for measuring recoverable amount.
+These requirements use the term 'an asset' but apply equally to an individual asset or a cash-generating unit. - 19 It is not always necessary to determine both an asset's fair value less costs of disposaland its value in use.
+If either of these amounts exceeds the asset's carrying amount, the asset is not impaired and it is not necessary to estimate the other amount. - It may be possible to measure fair value less costs of disposal, even if there is not a quoted price in an active market for an identical asset.
+However, sometimes it will not be possible to measure fair value less costs of disposal because there is no basis for making a reliable estimate of the price at which an orderly transaction to sell the asset would take place between market participants at the measurement date under current market conditions.
+In this case, the entity may use the asset's value in use as its recoverable amount. - 21 If there is no reason to believe that an asset's value in use materially exceeds its fair value less costs of disposal, the asset's fair value less costs of disposal may be used as its recoverable amount.
 This will often be the case for an asset that is held for disposal.
 This is because the value in use of an asset held for disposal will consist mainly of the net disposal proceeds, as the future cash flows from continuing use of the asset until its disposal are likely to be negligible. - 22 Recoverable amount is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets.
-If this is the case, recoverable amount is determined for the cash-generating unit to which the asset belongs (see paragraphs 65-103), unless either:
+If this is the case, recoverable amount is determined for the cash-generating unit to which the asset belongs (see paragraphs 65-103), unless either: - (a) the asset's fair value less costs of disposal is higher than its carrying amount; or - (b) the asset's value in use can be estimated to be close to its fair value less costs of disposal and fair value less costs of disposal can be measured.

-- (a) the asset's fair value less costs to sell is higher than its carrying amount; or - (b) the asset's value in use can be estimated to be close to its fair value less costs to sell and fair value less costs to sell can be determined. - 23 In some cases, estimates, averages and computational short cuts may provide reasonable approximations of the detailed computations illustrated in this Standard for determining fair value less costs to sell or value in use.
+In some cases, estimates, averages and computational short cuts may provide reasonable approximations of the detailed computations illustrated in this Standard for determining fair value less costs of disposal or value in use.